ken-nguyen-2605/generated-powerpoint-for-church/README.md

 # GENERATED POWERPOINT
 ## Overview
 - This is a dedicated project to generate a powerpoint file to display on a projection screen in a local church on every Sunday.
 The file show the lyrics of the songs so that people can sing together.
+## Some special packages/libraries
-- This project uses the pptxgenjs library to generate file powerpoint
+- pptxgenjs: to generate powerpoint
+- diacritics: to remove diacritics in Vietnamese for comparison
 ## Theme
 There are 3 main themes, which is green, red and purple
 ## How to use?